2023 Solar Incentives Guide for Short Hills, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar panels.
-Property tax exemptions allow you to exclude the value added by your solar system when calculating the amount of property tax you need to pay on your house.
+- Tax Exemptions: Tax exemptions may come in two forms.
+The first is sales tax exemption, applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to exclude the added value of your solar system when paying property tax on your home.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Short Hills solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Short Hills solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-There are more than just federal solar incentives; tax credits, rebates and more might also be offered at the local or state level.
+Some solar incentives are often also provided at the state and local level.
+Similar to federal incentives, these can include tax credits, rebates and more.
 Some incentives are offered for only a limited time, while others are ongoing.
-Your local incentives might come from the New Jersey government, or from your specific county or municipality.
+Your local incentives may come from your county or municipality, or from the New Jersey government.

 Next Steps for Installing Solar in Short Hills